 Six Hills Way

-If you are unhappy with the way we have dealt with any of your concerns, you can make a complaint to the ICO, the supervisory authority for data protection issues in England and Wales.
-We would recommend that you complain to us in the first instance, but if you wish to contact the ICO on the details you can do so on the details below.
+If you are unhappy with the way we have dealt with any of your data protection concerns, you can make a complaint to the Information Commissioners Office (ICO), the supervisory authority for data protection issues in England and Wales.
+We would recommend that you complain to us in the first instance, but if you wish to contact the ICO you can do so using the details below.
 The ICO is a wholly independent regulator established in order to enforce data protection law.